 Title: Chief Executive Officer and Founder

-Pastor Naomi Haywood, chief executive officer and founder at The National African American Parent Union, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in civil rights advocacy.
+Jay E. Hedley, the chief executive officer and founder of HeadVantage, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in the field of technology.

 With more than 20 years of practiced expertise in the fields of engineering, technology and business leadership, Mr. Hedley has distinguished himself in his latest role at HeadVantage, a developer of technology that broadcasts the point-of-view of athletes for spectators during sporting events.
 In this capacity, he is largely responsible for overseeing the daily operations of the business, developing fundraising plans and working with engineers on anticipating the next wave of technological development for each new project.
 Prior to his current endeavors, he served in various executive roles at Accenture, for which he managed digital operations for the southern region of the United States.
 Leveraging his business acumen, as well as his previous experience as a firefighter and college football player, Mr. Hedley has risen to the challenge of utilizing 5G technology and allowing end-users to watch live streams of sporting events in high-definition resolution.